gcu-merk/CST_590_Computer_Science_Capstone_Project/documentation/Inbox/scripts_README.md

 1. Create the script in this directory
 2. Add documentation to this README
-3. Consider adding a command-line interface like `branch-cleanup.cmd`
+3. Consider adding a command-line interface like `scripts/branch-cleanup.cmd`
 4. Test thoroughly before committing
 5. Follow PowerShell best practices